Philippine Navy: Contemporary period (1992–present)

-The next decade ushered in a cordial relationship between China and its maritime neighbours including the Philippines until 2011 when tensions rose again after consecutive incidents occurred in the disputed territories.
+The next decade ushered in a cordial relationship between China and its maritime neighbors including the Philippines until 2011 when tensions rose again after consecutive incidents occurred in the disputed territories.
 In 2012, a Philippine surveillance aircraft identified Chinese fishing vessels at the then Philippine-controlled Scarborough Shoal, causing the Philippine Navy to deploy the to the area.
 In response, China sent surveillance ships to warn the Navy to leave the area claimed by both countries, prompting a standoff.
 The two nations eventually agreed to withdraw their deployed vessels as the arrival of the typhoon season drew near.
 Following a 3-month standoff between Philippine and Chinese vessels around Scarborough Shoal, China informed the Philippines that Chinese coast guard vessels will remain permanently on the shoal as an integral part of their 'Sansha City' in the Woody island of the Paracels, a separate archipelago disputed by China and Vietnam.
 Under the control of Hainan Province. the Chinese government plans the island-city to have administrative control over a region that encompasses not only the Paracels, but Macclesfield Bank, a largely sunken atoll to the east, and the Spratly Islands to the south.

 Philippines Navy placed orders for Brahmos Supersonic cruise missiles as part of modernization plans.

 The incidents with the Chinese presence in the South China Sea prompted the Philippines to proceed with formal measures while challenging the Chinese activities in some of the sea features in the disputed island chain.
 Hence, the South China Sea Arbitration Case was filed by the Philippines in 2013 at the International Tribunal for the Law of the Sea (ITLOS).
 Reminiscent to what occurred on 1995, the Congress passed the Revised AFP Modernization Act of 2012, this was meant to replace the older AFP Modernization Act of 1995, when the 15-year program expired in 2010.
-Major naval assets for acquisition under the new AFP modernization program include: 2 frigates, 2 corvettes, 2 strategic sealift vessels (SSV), 6 offshore patrol vessels, missile and other weapon systems upgrade, among others.
+Major naval assets for acquisition under the new AFP Modernization Program include: 2 frigates, 2 corvettes, 2 strategic sealift vessels (SSV), 6 offshore patrol vessels, missile and other weapon systems upgrade, among others.
 However, the Navy remains unable to protect other Philippine Reefs that have been claimed by the Chinese.
-In March 2020, the navy decommissioned four ships, including two vessels that had served with the US Navy in World War II.
+In March 2020, the Navy decommissioned four ships, including two vessels that had served with the US Navy in World War II.

+Vision

+By 2028, we shall be a modern, multi-capable naval force responsive to our maritime nation's defense and development.